-The candle warmer it is more convenient because it is flameless.
+The candle warmer it is more convenient than candles because it is flameless.
 Unfortunately I don’t quite know if wax cubes I melt are phthalate-free and paraffin-free.
 Two things I try to avoid.

 Pin this tutorial for later!

 Being a candle maker, it didn’t take me long to clue in that the only difference between a candle and a wax melt is the container and a wick.
 Since I make non-toxic candles, I knew I could make non-toxic wax cubes too.
 Here’s how.

 How to Make Non-Toxic Scented Wax Melt Cubes

 There are many ways to make candles.
 That means there are many ways to make wax warmer melts too.
 This tutorial will try to cover all of the methods, combinations, and types of ingredients you can use to make candle warmer cubes (including synthetic if that’s what you choose to use.